bigtreetech/docs/docs/Panda_Cooler_A1.md

 * Step 4: Install RGB Fan Module

-    Secure the RGB fan module to the bracket on the left side of the printhead.
-Ensure it is firmly attached.
+   Secure the RGB fan module to the bracket on the left side of the printhead using the provided screws.
+Ensure it is firmly and evenly attached.

     <img src=img/PandaCoolerA1/install4.png width="400"/>